huizhougit/githd/README.md

 ## Unofficial Author's Words
 >This is the tool I wanted but could not find so wrote myself.
 >
->Many things happened in my life during this year but little to the GitHD although I played with it almost everyday.
-Finally I could spend some time to make it better.
-I really need to thank my family, my wife, my little kid, my parents.
-Quote a lyric, you raise me up to more than I can be.
-THANK YOU!
 >
 >我会说中文。
 >